By Neya Abdi on Jan 12, 2021 3:58:00 AM

 The brilliance of this strategy is how easily English practice is integrated into your daily life.
 You can learn without setting aside time to study, benefit from genuine insights into a different culture, and your learning travels with you anywhere on your phone.
 Whether you’re on the bus, in line at the supermarket, or squeezing in a some cardio, all you need is a smartphone and some data.

-To help you get started, we’ve compiled a list of 40 really great free U.S. news sites, blogs, and podcasts that cover everything from fashion to science to world news.
+To help you get started, we’ve compiled a list of +40 really great free news sites, blogs, and podcasts that cover everything from fashion to science to world news (including our very own podcast, Talaera Talks!).

 Follow these American sites on Twitter or Facebook right now to change up the language composition of your newsfeed.
 Temporarily unfollow news organizations in your first language, so that you are less tempted to get your information from an easily accessible source.